 An individual session is a time you and I can spend together to explore and work through any struggles you may be facing.
 I find that we are all doing the best we can with what we have, and yet somehow that doesn’t always feel like enough for us.
-We often cope with current life circumstances with skills we learned in the past.
+We often cope with current life circumstances with the skills we learned in the past.
 Unfortunately, what worked when we were younger may no longer prove useful for us today.
-My job is to help you see yourself in a new light- one that is present, accepting, and embracing you.
-A you that can deal with what’s going on, make healthy choices, and become a more natural self: balanced, happy, and uniquely you!
+I’m here to support you in exploring who you’ve been, who you are, and who you want to be.
+I want to help you see a you that can deal with what’s going on, make healthy choices, and become a more natural self: balanced, happy, and successful, peaceful.

-Perhaps your family is just you and your partner (maybe a dog or cat too?).
-Sometimes our problems don’t seem to pop up until we’re faced with sharing our life with someone else.
+Why is it that our problems don’t seem to pop up until we’re faced with sharing our life with someone else?
 Have you been feeling disconnected, having the same fight over and over, or are worried your relationship is beyond saving?
 It is always possible to nourish your relationship, build a middle ground, and fall more in love with your partner.
 I approach couples counseling with a clear goal in mind: using positivity to increase healthy communication and help couples turn toward one another.
 My approach is influenced by the research done at the Gottman Institute, as well as mindfulness practices in creating a closer connection.
+I also consider myself a Marriage Friendly Therapist and enjoy working with couples in premarital counseling.
+I am here to support you whether you are in a traditional marriage, an alternative relationship, and anything in between.

 If you’re looking to create a space for you and your partner that is calm, open, and uplifting- let’s meet.